Fertilising The Oceans with Iron to Capture Carbon by Promoting Phytoplankton Growth

 Introduction

-I was recently watching Sir David Attenborough’s 2025 movie Ocean where he said something that caught my attention: the oceans’ whales fertilize the water with their feces which contains iron, a necessary nutrient for phytoplankton, which themselves are the building block of life in the ocean.
+Fertilising the oceans with iron is an emerging idea for fighting rising atmospheric levels in CO2 that cause climate change.
+I was recently watching Sir David Attenborough’s 2025 movie Ocean where he said something that caught my attention: the oceans’ whales fertilize the water with their faeces which contains iron, a necessary nutrient for phytoplankton, which themselves are the building block of life in the ocean.
 The idea hit me: what if we fertilise the ocean with Iron?
 More phytoplankton means more captured atmospheric CO2…

 Biochemistry